ziadshimy7/react-isomorphic-template/README.md

 First, write the prefix, followed by a colon and space.

-Use the imperative, present tense in your commit messages, like "add" not "added", or "fix" not "fixed".
+Use the imperative, present tense in your commit messages, like "fix" not "fixed".

-If you are not sure which prefix to use, it's always a good idea to refer back to this guide or discuss with your team.
+If you are not sure which prefix to use, it's always a good idea to refer back to this guide or discuss with your team...